Brought to you by Penguin.

 'He lay crumpled on his back.
 Very lonely, very dead.

 The safe door was wide open.
 A metal drawer was pulled out.
 It was empty now.
 There may have been money in it once.'

-Fast-talking, trouble-seeking private eye Philip Marlowe is a different kind of detective: a moral man in an amoral world.
-California in the ’40s and ’50s is as beautiful as a ripe fruit and rotten to the core, and Marlowe must struggle to retain his integrity amidst the corruption he encounters daily.
-In The High Window, Marlowe starts out on the trail of a single stolen coin and ends up knee-deep in bodies.
-His client, a dried-up husk of a woman, wants him to recover a rare gold coin called a Brasher Doubloon, missing from her late husband’s collection.
-That’s the simple part.
-But Marlowe finds that everyone who handles the coin suffers a run of very bad luck: they always end up dead.
-If Marlowe doesn’t wrap this one up fast, he’s going to end up in jail - or worse, in a box in the ground.
-Starring Toby Stephens, this thrilling dramatisation by Robin Brooks retains all the wry humour of Chandler’s serpentine suspense novel.
+Los Angeles PI Philip Marlowe's on a case: his client, a dried-up husk of a woman, wants him to recover a rare gold coin called a Brasher Doubloon, missing from her late husband's collection.
+That's the simple part.
+It becomes more complicated when Marlowe finds that everyone who handles the coin suffers a run of very bad luck: they always end up dead.
+That's also unlucky for a private investigator, because leaving a trail of corpses around LA puts cops' noses seriously out of joint.
+If Marlowe doesn't wrap this one up fast, he's going to end up either in jail or in a wooden box in the ground . . .

 The High Window is Raymond Chandler's third novel featuring laconic PI Philip Marlowe.

 'Chandler's books should be read and judged, not as escapist literature, but as works of art' W.H.
 Auden